Money tips when moving overseas

 - Debit / ATM card.
 Overseas ATM fees can be as high as $5 per withdrawal so look for a debit card or ATM network that will have low fees.
 To cut down on these costs, withdraw higher amounts of money.

 - International money transfer.
-When you arrive at your overseas destination, it’s likely that you’ll have a number of large expenses like buying furniture / household items, rental bonds to pay or buying a car.
-Paying for these by credit or debit card will not be the most cost effective option so an international money transfer (IMT) is the way to go.
+When you arrive at your overseas destination, it’s likely that you’ll have a number of large expenses like purchasing furniture / household items, paying rental bonds, or buying a car.
+Paying for these by credit or debit card will not be the most cost effective option so an international money transfer (IMT) could be the way to go.
 Many banks will offer this service via internet banking but there are specialist foreign exchange providers you can choose as well.
 You’ll need to have a bank account set up in your new place of residence as well as an account set up with the IMT provider to transfer your funds.
 You can make a one off transaction or set up regular payments from your Australian account.
-These providers have some of the most competitive exchange rates and lowest fees which means you’ll get more foreign cash for your AUD than going with a standard bank to bank transfer.
+These providers have some of the most competitive exchange rates and lowest fees around, which means you’ll get more foreign cash for your AUD than if you go with a standard bank to bank transfer.